 Both the company and its directors can be liable for environmental problems, given certain circumstances.
-For instance, directors are liable to pay fines related to environmental infractions once the company does not have enough founds (namely, in insolvency situations) and they are liable in a solidary manner for environmental damages caused by certain activities of the company.
+For instance, directors are liable to pay fines related to environmental infractions once the company does not have enough funds (namely, in insolvency situations) and they are liable in a solidary manner for environmental damages caused by certain activities of the company.

-42 Liabilities that survive insolvency or reorganisation proceedings Do any liabilities of a debtor survive an insolvency or a reorganisation?
+42 Liabilities that survive insolvency or reorganisation proceedings

+Do any liabilities of a debtor survive an insolvency or a reorganisation?

-Fiscal debts and social security debts can never be subject to a pardon in a restructuring plan, so these liabilities will always survive such proceedings.
-Otherwise, all credits can be subject to haircuts and restructuring in insolvency and reorganisation proceedings and, in case the respective plans are approved and later complied with, all liabilities are terminated.
+Fiscal debts and social security debts can never be subject to a pardon in a restructuring plan.
+Otherwise, all credits can be subject to haircuts and restructuring in insolvency and reorganisation proceedings and, in case the plans are approved and later complied with, all liabilities are terminated.